StanSmits/discord-friend-remover/README.md

 # Discord Friend Remover
 ## A simple discord friend remover script by Apnix

+Make sure you are on the desktop app of discord then go to "Friends > All" and run the script

 ## Features

 - Ability to "quickly" remove all your friends from discord